TrickAndTrack/Multi-Threading/README.md

 Conclusion: if multiple threads are operating on the same Java object then synchronization is required. if multiple threads operating on multiple Java objects then synchronization is not required.

-### class level lock
+# class-level lock
-every class in java has a unique lock which is nothing but a class level lock. if a thread wants to excute a static synchronized method then thread requred class-level lock.
+every class in Java has a unique lock which is nothing but a class-level lock. if a thread wants to execute a static synchronized method then the thread requires a class-level lock.
 Once the thread got class level lock then it is allowed to execute any static synchronized method of that class.
-Once method execution is complete axiomatically thread released the lock.
+Once the method execution is complete automatically thread released the lock.

 ```
 class x{